35 km one way

 Parts of the track are closed for lambing from August to October – check closure dates for track sections below.

-Note: The following description covers the walkway from Kaituna Valley to Hilltop, but other access/exit points are possible and noted where relevant.
+The following description covers the walkway from Kaituna Valley to Hilltop, but other access and exit points are possible.
+These are noted where relevant.

 Te Ara Pātaka/Summit Walkway links Kaituna Valley in the Lyttelton crater to Hilltop in the Akaroa crater.
 It follows a long high ridgeline that includes Mt Herbert/Te Ahu Patiki, the highest point on Banks Peninsula.